stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 We feared that the cold weather would come on and halt our explorations, for all agreed that the daemon was generally quiet in winter.
-Thus there was a kind of haste and desperation in our last daylight canvass of the horror-visited hamlet; a hamlet now deserted because of the squatters&rsquo; fears.
+Thus there was a kind of haste and desperation in our last daylight canvass of the horror-visited hamlet; a hamlet now deserted because of the squatters' fears.

   The ill-fated squatter hamlet had borne no name, but had long stood in a sheltered though treeless cleft between two elevations called respectively Cone Mountain and Maple Hill.
 It was closer to Maple Hill than to Cone Mountain, some of the crude abodes indeed being dugouts on the side of the former eminence.
 Geographically it lay about two miles northwest of the base of Tempest Mountain, and three miles from the oak-girt mansion.
-Of the distance between the hamlet and the mansion, fully two miles and a quarter on the hamlet&rsquo;s side was entirely open country; the plain being of fairly level character save for some of the low snake-like mounds, and having as vegetation only grass and scattered weeds.
+Of the distance between the hamlet and the mansion, fully two miles and a quarter on the hamlet's side was entirely open country; the plain being of fairly level character save for some of the low snake-like mounds, and having as vegetation only grass and scattered weeds.
 Considering this topography, we had finally concluded that the daemon must have come by way of Cone Mountain, a wooded southern